pstuffa/d3-course-work/intro.md

 - https://www.dashingd3js.com/why-build-with-d3js
 - Review what d3 is
 - Where did it come from
-- Why it's so great - vectors vs
+- Why it's so great - vectors vs svg

 ## Review Javascript ##
+- Basic syntax
+- Functions (named vs unnamed)
+- Review mapping functions
 - Go to the Javascript Console in Chrome.
-Look at a mike bostock example and show how you can see each part Show how d3 embeds these data objects within javascript objects d3 data functions
+(Look at a mike bostock example and show how you can see each part Show how d3 embeds these data objects within javascript objects d3 data functions)

-A little bit of how javascript works
-Reviewing javascript function
-Review mapping functions
-Review some basic programming logic
+- Go through how data is embedded in d3
+-

 ## Building with d3 ##
 Setting up a python server and using Sublime Text Editor side by side